takesofficial/cissp/README.md

 | 25/11/25 | continuous | Started exam questions | Suggested starting this after reading Domain 1 |
 | 25/11/25 | continuous | Started Thor Teaches' [QOTD](https://thorteaches.com/qotd/) | Suggested starting this after reading Domain 1  |
 | 26/11/25 | ? | Domain 3 | OSG 10th - In progress |

-# CISSP Exam Overview
-The CISSP exam has a huge amount of available study material: the Official Study Guide, third-party books, instructor content, and community notes.
-For a structured start, the Sybex Study Guide combined with the Official Practice Tests is still the most complete foundation.

-## Who qualifies for CISSP
-You need five years of paid, cumulative experience across two or more CISSP domains.
-A four-year degree or an ISC2-approved credential waives one year.
-If you lack the required experience, you can pass the exam and become an Associate of ISC2 until you meet the requirement.

-## How to Think for This Exam
-CISSP is a management-level test.
-Not technical.
-You answer as the person accountable for risk, governance, cost, and people.
-How to Think Like a Manager reinforces this: managers choose options that reduce organizational risk with the broadest positive impact, not the option that is technically elegant.

 ## PPT and RGLE (Short Exam Version)
 ### PPT - People > Process > Technology